palacaze/gateau/README.md

 the last one extends an already existing target.

-All the parameters accepted by `gateau_extend_target()` can also be passed to the other two function, and will be forwarded to it.
+All the parameters accepted by `gateau_extend_target()` can also be passed to the other two functions, and will be forwarded to it.

 #### Defining a new library target